a11ywatch/a11ywatch/README.md

 If you want to integrate your system with A11yWatch the simplest way is to use the javascript [sidecar](https://github.com/a11ywatch/sidecar).

-Example of a multi page crawl example with valid instance up ex: (`a11ywatch start`):
+Example of a multi page crawl example with valid instance up using `a11ywatch_cli 0.8.23`:

 https://user-images.githubusercontent.com/8095978/200062932-22fd962e-1e9a-4b56-9200-f19bdc5e6da8.mp4